ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 14. Run `winpty docker run -it -p 80 busybox ls` to trigger the Windows Defender warning, and "allow access".
 15. Try running .buildkite/sanetestbot.sh to check your work.
 16. Install ddev using the ddev_windows_installer.exe from https://github.com/drud/ddev/releases
+17. Setup up winnfsd by running `windows_ddev_nfs_setup.sh`.
-16. Change the name of the machine to something in keeping with current style.
+18. Change the name of the machine to something in keeping with current style.
 Maybe `testbot-dell-toolbox-3`.
-17. Reboot the machine and do a test run.
+19. Reboot the machine and do a test run.
 (On windows the machine name only takes effect on reboot.)
-18. Set the timezone properly (US MT)
+20. Set the timezone properly (US MT)
-19. Log into Chrome with the user testbot@drud.com and enable Chrome Remote Desktop.
+21. Log into Chrome with the user testbot@drud.com and enable Chrome Remote Desktop.

 #### Docker Toolbox Extra Instructions